tetratelabs/istio-cloud-map/README.md

 ## Deploying to your Kubernetes cluster

 1. Create an [AWS IAM identity](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_access-management.html) with read access to AWS Cloud Map for the operator to use.
+2. Edit the configuration in `kubernetes/aws-config.yaml`.
+There are two pieces:
-2. Create a Kubernetes secret with the Access Key ID and Secret Access Key of the identity you just created in the namespace you want to deploy the Istio Cloud Map Operator:
+    - A Kubernetes secret with the Access Key ID and Secret Access Key of the identity you just created in the namespace you want to deploy the Istio Cloud Map Operator:
       ```yaml
       apiVersion: v1
       kind: Secret
       metadata:
-      name: aws-credz
+        name: aws-creds
-      namespace: istio-system
       type: Opaque
       data:
-      access-key-id: <base64-encoded-IAM-access-key-id>
+        access-key-id: <base64-encoded-IAM-access-key-id> # EDIT ME
-      secret-access-key: <base64-encoded-IAM-secret-access-key>
+        secret-access-key: <base64-encoded-IAM-secret-access-key> # EDIT ME
       ```
-3. Edit the aws-config config map in `kubernetes/deployment.yaml` to choose the AWS Cloud Map region to sync with.
+    - Edit the `aws-config` config map to choose the AWS Cloud Map region to sync with:
       ```yaml
       apiVersion: v1
       kind: ConfigMap
       metadata:
         name: aws-config
       data:
-      aws-region: us-west-2 # EDIT ME!
+        aws-region: us-west-2 # EDIT ME
       ```
 4. Deploy the Istio Cloud Map Operator:
     ```bash
     $ kubectl apply -f kubernetes/rbac.yaml -f kubernetes/aws-config.yaml  -f kubernetes/deployment.yaml